sanderdewit/Intune_localadmin/README.md

 Purpose of this script:
 -
+create_app.ps1 will create the AzureAD app registration with the group.read.all permissions.
+It is required to grant consent for all users.

 Monitoring the local administrators groups for (hybrid/AzureAD joined machines).
 It does this based on AzureAD groups.
 Per device one AzureAD group should be created.